 On July 1st, citizens across Canada celebrated the 151st anniversary of Confederation.
 There is so much that makes us each different, and on Canada Day we are reminded of what unites us – a common bond as citizens in a democracy.
 Part of this bond means that we each have the right to exercise our vote for who we want making decisions at the municipal, provincial and federal levels of government.

 This fall, on October 22, 2018, residents of Niagara will be able to cast their vote for the next municipal government.
-For the first time, Niagara’s Regional Chair will also be elected by general vote.
-The Regional Chair is the head of Regional Council and the Chief Executive Officer of the Regional Corporation.

 The Voter Turnout Indicator in the Community Belonging Sector of the triennial Living in Niagara quality of life report indicates that during the last municipal election in 2014, an average of 41.3% of eligible voters across the region cast their vote.
 This is slightly lower than the average voter turnout in 2010 (41.9%) (Living in Niagara report-2017).